argumatronic/talks/profunctors/day2.md

 # Aside

-(we don't need those parentheses because Haskell is *curried by default*)
+(we don't need those parentheses because of the right associativity of the arrow)

 # Another aside